A new generation of chimeric vectors

 This demonstrates the modularity of glycan receptor footprints on viruses and design parameters to upgrade AskBio’s AAV vector toolkit for clinical gene therapy.

-“Innovation never sleeps – it awakens the possibilities to push the boundaries of discovery and save more lives.”
+“Innovation wakes up the possibilities to push the boundaries of discovery and save more lives.”

 Sheila Mikhail, JD, MBA